awsdocs/iam-user-guide/doc_source/best-practices.md

 For more information, see the following:
 + [Creating Your First IAM Admin User and Group](getting-started_create-admin-group.md)
 + [Managing IAM Groups](id_groups_manage.md)

+## Use Federation to Enable Single Sign-on (SSO)<a name="use-federation"></a>

+If you already have an identity directory of your corporate users, you can enable single sign-on (SSO) to your AWS accounts by using federation and AWS Identity and Access Management (IAM)\.
+By federating your AWS accounts, users can sign in to the AWS Management Console and AWS Command Line Interface (CLI) using credentials from your corporate directory\.
+To help you manage federation for multiple AWS accounts centrally, you can use [AWS Single Sign-On](https://aws.amazon.com/single-sign-on/) to manage SSO access for all of your accounts in [AWS Organizations](https://aws.amazon.com/organizations/)\.
+Federation also enables you to manage access to your AWS accounts by adding and removing users from your corporate directory, such as [Microsoft Active Directory](https://aws.amazon.com/directoryservice/active-directory/)\.

+To learn more, see [Enabling SAML 2.0 Federated Users to Access the AWS Management Console](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-saml.html)\.

 ## Grant Least Privilege<a name="grant-least-privilege"></a>